 California implemented pure comparative negligence for two reasons:

-- This system allows you to recover damages even if you were partially liable for the accident
+- This system allows you to recover money even if you’re partially liable for the accident

-- More than one person can be responsible for different aspects of a car accident
+- More than one person can be responsible for different car accident aspects

-For example, if someone runs a stop sign and crashes onto someone speeding above the limit, both people are partially liable for the crash.
-One person may be 70% liable for the crash, while the other is 30% liable.
+For example, if someone runs a stop sign and crashes into another car that’s driving too fast, both are partially liable under the law.
+One driver may be 70% liable for the crash, while the other is 30%.

-This system also applies for car accidents involving more than two people according to California Civil Code §1431.2 where everyone must cover their share of liability after an incident of personal injury.
+This system also applies for car accidents involving more than two people.
+According to California Civil Code §1431.2, everyone must cover their share of liability after an injury accident.

-Insurance companies want to award as little money as possible in order to retain their profits.
-A legal professional will work in your best interest to make sure you receive the pay you deserve for your losses.
+Insurance companies want to award as little money as possible to protect their profits.
+A legal professional will work in your best interest to make sure you receive the most pay you deserve for your losses.

 Statute of Limitations for Car Accidents in California

-There is a time limit for filing car accident claims involving personal injury and property damage called the statute of limitations.
-In California, the time limit to file for damages after a car accident is:
+There is a time limit for filing car accident claims which is most commonly known as the statute of limitations.
+In California, this time limit for car accident claims depends on whether or not you have any injuries to report:

-- Two years for personal injury claims stated in California Civil Code §335.1
+- Two years for claims that include any medical bills as stated in California Civil Code §335.1

-- Three years for property damage claims stated in California Civil Code §338
+- Three years for property damage-only claims as outlined in California Civil Code §338

 Tolling the Statute of Limitations

 There are few situations where an attorney can extend the statute of limitations in your case.
-But if you meet these requirements, you may be able to extend your deadline to file a claim if:
+But if you meet these requirements, you may be able to extend your timeline to file a valid claim:

-- There was a delay in discovering an injury related to your car accident (California Civil Code §338)
+- There was a delay in discovering your car accident injury (California Civil Code §338)

 - No one can locate the defendant (California Civil Code §351)